<input type="url">

 Note: A user can tinker with your HTML behind the scenes, so your site must not use this validation for any security purposes.
 You must verify the URL on the server-side of any transaction in which the provided text may have any security implications of any kind.

-A simple URL input
+A basic URL input

 html